SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 ### 5.3 Study Design

-We employed a counterbalanced within-subjects design where each participant experienced both conditions, controlling for order effects while enabling direct within-subjects comparison:
+We employed a counterbalanced within-subjects exploratory design where each participant experienced both conditions, enabling direct within-subjects comparison while controlling for order effects.
+This exploratory approach allows us to observe how participants with diverse backgrounds compare their experiences between paper-based tutoring and the NOODEIA system.
+The counterbalanced design ensures that any differences observed cannot be attributed solely to condition order, though we acknowledge that the comparison involves multiple confounded variables (AI vs. human facilitation, computer vs. paper medium, individual vs. group setting, immediate vs. delayed feedback) inherent to comparing authentic learning environments:

 | Site | Group | n | Session 1 | Session 2 |
 | --- | --- | --- | --- | --- |